Diddy Wah Diddy: Original version by Bo Diddley

 "Diddy Wah Diddy" was Bo Diddley's fourth single release on Checker Records, and was released in early 1956.
 The song was recorded on November 10, 1955 at Universal Recording Corporation in Chicago, Illinois.
 The recording featured The Moonglows on backing vocals, Willie Dixon on bass, Jody Williams along with Bo Diddley on guitar, Clifton James on drums, Jerome Green playing the maracas, and Little Willie Smith on harmonica.

 Lyrically, the song makes mention of the mythical town of Diddy Wah Diddy.
 It was not unusual in the early part of the 20th century for African Americans in the southern states (particularly in Florida) to speak of various mythical cities and countries such as Beluthahatchie, Ginny Gall, Diddy Wah Diddy and West Hell as if they were real.
 Of all the imaginary locations that were in common usage at the time, folklorist and ethnomusicologist Benjamin A. Botkin has noted that Diddy Wah Diddy was "the largest and best known of the Negro mythical places."
 It was commonly believed that in Diddy Wah Diddy food could be found in abundance, the townsfolk did not have to work, and people and animals had no concerns.
 Dixon and McDaniel's song is sung from the point of view of a man whose lover lives in this mythical location, as evidenced by such lines as...

 The song is often confused with Blind Blake's similarly titled 1928 song, "Diddie Wa Diddie", which was also covered by various bands and artists mostly under the name "Diddy Wah Diddy".

-Captain Beefheart version
+Captain Beefheart and his Magic Band version

 Captain Beefheart and his Magic Band recorded a blues rock version of the track, produced by David Gates (later the leader of Bread), in January 1966 at Sunset Sound Recorders studio in Hollywood, California.
 The song was the band's first single, released on the A&M label in March of that year.
 Some copies of the single incorrectly credit the songwriter as "A. Christensen".
 The song soon gained interest and became a regional hit, with the band promoting it in May, on the TV show Where the Action Is, in a mimed segment filmed on a California beach.